helenajovcic7/AzureHack/Labs/LAB_02_managing_azure.md

   <summary markdown="span">Create 2 resource groups - Production (West Europe) and Test (North Europe)</summary>

-1. In this task, you will use the Azure portal to create resource groups and create a disk in the resource group.
+1. In this task, you will use the Azure portal to create resource groups and create a storage account in the resource group.

 1. Sign in to the [**Azure portal**](http://portal.azure.com).